ZUORA MASTER SUBSCRIPTION AGREEMENT

 “Intellectual Property Rights” means rights under any copyright, patent, trademark, trade secret and other intellectual property laws worldwide;

 “Normal Communication Channels” means the online channels through which Zuora normally communicates important information to its customers, e.g., Zuora’s online Knowledge Center and community site, and/or the email address(es) provided by Customer.
 (Customer must opt-into Zuora’s online community site to receive certain important information regarding such changes and to take other required action relating to use of the Service.);

-“Privacy Laws” means all European Union member country and U.S. laws and regulations regarding data privacy and transmission of personal data that apply to Zuora’s provision of the Service to Customer (e.g., storing and processing Customer Data), including, without limitation, Articles 25(1) and 26(1) of EU Directive 95/46/EC of 24 October 1995, and effective May 25, 2018, the General Data Protection Regulation;
+“Privacy Laws” means all laws and regulations regarding data privacy and transmission of Personal Data that apply to Zuora’s provision of the Service to Customer (e.g., storing and processing Customer Data in connection with the Service);

-“Service” means the Zuora® SaaS service for subscription relationship management, accessible via http://www.zuora.com and/or another Web site or IP address designated by Zuora, which Zuora provides to Customer under an Order Form, as further described at https://knowledgecenter.zuora.com?cid=EDI-0001.
-“Service” also includes, without limitation, Zuora’s Subscription Economy Index, all other components of the Service, and all Content and Zuora Technology;
+“Service” means (i) the Zuora® SaaS service for subscription relationship management, accessible via https://www.zuora.com and/or another Web site or IP address designated by Zuora, and as further described at https://knowledgecenter.zuora.com?cid=EDI-0001; and/or (ii) the RevPro® service for revenue management automation, accessible via https://www.zuora.com and/or another Web site or IP address designated by Zuora, and as further described at https://knowledgecenter.zuora.com/Zuora_RevPro/Zuora_RevPro_Overview, one or both of which Zuora provides to Customer under an Order Form to this Agreement.
+“Service” also includes, without limitation, all other components of the applicable Service, and all related Content and Zuora Technology;

 “SOW” means Statement(s) of Work, Work Authorization(s) or other contract(s) under which Zuora provides its Professional Services, if any;